Partitions of Baire space into compact sets: A Sacks-indestructible maximal a.d.f.s. family

 \begin{lemma} Let $\T$ be a countable family of almost disjoint nowhere dense trees on $^\omega 2$, $\lambda$ be a cardinal, $p \in \SS^\lambda$ and $\dot{f}$ be a $\SS^\lambda$-name for an element of $^\omega 2$ such that for all $T \in \T$ we have

 Then there is a nowhere dense tree $S$ and $q \extends p$ such that $\T \cup \simpleset{S}$ is almost disjoint and

 \end{lemma} then we may obtain the following result with exactly the same proof:

-\begin{theorem} Assume {\sf CH}.
-Then there is a partition of $^\omega 2$ into nowhere dense closed sets which is indestructible by forcing with countably supported iteration or product of Sacks forcing of arbitrary length. \end{theorem}
+\begin{theorem}[CH] There is a partition of $^\omega 2$ into nowhere dense closed sets which is indestructible by forcing with countably supported iteration or product of Sacks forcing of arbitrary length. \end{theorem}

-Thus, we have a positive answer to Newelski's question under ${\sf CH}$ without requiring any forcing.
-Notice that Lemma~\ref{LEM_Extend_Ctbl_NWD} has a similar proof as Lemma~\ref{LEM_Extend_Ctbl_ADFS}, where a routine fusion argument can be used to force the hull for the name of an element of $^\omega 2$ to be a nowhere dense tree $T \subseteq {^{<\omega}}2$.
+Notice that also Lemma \ref{extendctblnwd} has a similar proof as Lemma \ref{extendctbladfs}, where a routine fusion argument can be used to force the hull for the name of an element of $^\omega 2$ to be a nowhere dense tree on $^\omega 2$.
+Finally, with a bit of extra work it can be shown that a part of the proof of Theorem \ref{indestructible_adfs} in fact implies that every partition indestructible by countable product of Sacks-forcing is already indestructible by any countably supported product or iteration of Sacks-forcing.
+This shows that also the partition forced by Newelski in \cite{New87} is indestructible by countably supported iterations of Sacks-forcing.
+A complete argument is contained in the author's follow-up paper \cite{fischerschembecker}.